-- (i) To invest in debt instruments issued by Investec Limited or another reputable financial institution.
+- (i) To invest in a debt instrument issued by Investec Limited.
 Under IFRS 9, financial assets that are debt instruments may be classified as either (a) amortised cost, (b) fair value through other comprehensive income or (c) fair value through profit and loss ("FVTPL").
-The purpose of the Company's investment in the debt instruments is to collect the contractual cashflows of solely payments of principal and interest arising on maturity, which will provide capital protection for investors in the Company, and accordingly, the Company has determined that this investment should be classified as an investment at amortised cost. - (ii) To invest in an option linked to a basket of indices, in order to provide investors with a potential upside on their investment.
-Under the terms of IFRS 9, the option is automatically classified as an investment at FVTPL.
+The purpose of the Company's investment in the debt instrument is to collect the contractual cashflows of solely payments of principal and interest arising on maturity, which will provide capital protection for investors in the Company, and accordingly, the Company has determined that this investment should be classified as an investment at amortised cost. - (ii) To invest in one or more options linked to a basket of indices, in order to provide investors with a potential upside on their investment.
+Under the terms of IFRS 9, the options are automatically classified as investments at FVTPL.

-2. PRINCIPAL ACCOUNTING POLICIES (continued)
+2. MATERIAL ACCOUNTING POLICIES (continued)